drefa06/bash_debug_test/README.md

 gen_err_2: No Error, continue script

 ```
+You can see the 2 errors:
+./script_basic_basic.sh: ligne 8 : [: trop d'arguments
+./script_basic_basic.sh: ligne 20 : [: « ] » manquant

 Now remove the set -x / set +x and launch script with -x option
 Execution : ```$ bash -x script_basic.sh```
 Will print ALL lines execution details.

-## Basic with functions and input argument
+## Functions and input argument

-When your script size increase to more than 100 lines or is enhanced with some functions and/or input argument management,
+When your script size increase to more than around 100 lines or is enhanced with some functions and/or input argument management,
 it can be interresting to have a test scripts to be executed regularly and enhanced to follow modif under script.

 For debug I suggest to continue using set -x / set +x as previously around part to test and to redirect output to file for analysis.